Starbucks holiday drinks (and holiday cups!) hit stores today

 Starbucks holiday cups are back — and so are the drinks

 It’s the most wonderful time of the year!
-Starbucks rolls out its annual holiday menu today.
-That means holiday cups are back, too, and you can fill them with the delicious flavored drinks, including Peppermint Mocha, Chestnut Praline Latte, this year’s newcomer, the Iced Gingerbread Oatmilk Chai and other holiday favorites.
+Starbucks rolls out its annual holiday menu on Nov.
+2. That means holiday cups are back, too, and you can fill them with the delicious flavored drinks, including Peppermint Mocha, Chestnut Praline Latte, this year’s newcomer, the Iced Gingerbread Oatmilk Chai and other holiday favorites.

 Holiday snacks and treats are also back, so if you need to feel a little festive, now’s the time to head to Starbucks and treat yourself to a seasonal beverage or bite.